 9. Joana Ceddia

-Popular YouTuber Joana Ceddia has some of the most relatable YouTube thumbnail examples.
+Popular YouTuber Joana Ceddia has some of the most relatable thumbnail examples on YouTube.
 This one is especially hilarious, with her wide smile and an angle that most YouTubers would never want to be seen from.

 Anyways, the thumbnail does a great job in making the content feel relatable to her audience, and makes her look incredibly authentic.
 Which is way it works so well for her.